2nd International Conference on Resilience and Sustainable Regions

 He has published more than 130 scientific articles in refereed international journals and carried out hundreds of international communications and outreach presentations; and, is a science communicator with a constant presence in the media.
 In 2020 he received the University of Lisbon/Caixa Geral Depósitos award for scientific production in the last 5 years in Earth Sciences, and in 2022 the Prize from the Faculty of Sciences of the University of Lisbon in Earth Sciences.

-Antje Disterheft
+Speaker: Antje Disterheft

 Special Sessions